Runs in labelled trees and mappings: Introduction

-In functional digraphs corresponding to random mappings the nodes' labels play an important role and thus it is somewhat surprising that occurrences of label patterns have, so far, not received much attention.
-The simplest of all label patterns in mappings are ascents, i.e., nodes with label $i$ for which it holds that $i < f(i)$ where $f(i)$ denotes the image of $i$.
-In a random $n$-mapping, it is clear that the probability of $i$ being an ascent is simply equal to $(n-i)/n$.
-Ascents in random mappings are thus rather easily dealt with.
-E\u{g}ecio\u{g}lu and Remmel~\cite{egecioglu1986bijections} showed how results on ascents in mappings can be translated to results for ascents in Cayley trees by providing a family of weight preserving bijections.
-As shown by Clark~\cite{clark2008ascents}, these results can be used to provide central limit theorems for the number of ascents in random mappings and in random Cayley trees.
-In this context we also mention the recent paper of Seo and Shin \cite{SeoShi2012}, where the size of the maximal subtree without ascents containing the root node has been studied for Cayley trees.
-Some recent research concerned with patterns formed by the labels in a functional digraph has been performed in \cite{panholzer2013alternating}, where \emph{alternating mappings} have been studied.
-These are a generalization of the concept of alternating permutations to mappings.
-They can be defined as those mappings for which every iteration orbit forms an alternating sequence.
-Alternating mappings can thus also be seen as mappings that do not contain two consecutive ascents or descents.
-Also, we would like to mention the PhD thesis of Okoth~\cite{Okoth2015} who has very recently studied local extrema in trees (called sources and sinks there).
-His studies also led to results for the corresponding quantities in mappings.
+In the functional digraph $G_{f}$ corresponding to a random mapping $f$ the nodes' labels play an important r\^{o}le and thus it is somewhat surprising that so far there are only few studies concerning occurrences of label patterns.
+One such label pattern are ascending edges\footnote{Actually, they are also called ``ascents'' in the literature but due to a use notion of this term by Gessel in~\cite{Ges1996} to which we will refer later in this work, we use ``ascending edges'' instead.}, i.e., edges $e=(x,y)$ in $G_{f}$ with $x<y$ (note that throughout this work we will always identify a node with its label).
+By providing a family of weight preserving bijections, E\u{g}ecio\u{g}lu and Remmel~\cite{EgeRem1986} showed how results on ascending edges in mappings (which are amenable rather easily) can be translated to corresponding ones in Cayley trees, i.e., rooted labelled trees.
+Using their results, Clark~\cite{Cla2008} provided central limit theorems for the number of ascending edges in random mappings and in random rooted labelled trees.
+Another research direction concerned with patterns formed by the labels in a functional digraph can be found in \cite{Pan2013} where alternating mappings have been studied; these are a generalization of the concept of alternating permutations to mappings.
+They can be defined as mappings for which every iteration orbit $i, f(i), f^{2}(i), \dots$ forms an alternating sequence, or alternatively for which the mapping graph $G_{f}$ neither contains two consecutive ascending edges nor two consecutive descending edges.
+Results for mappings could be obtained by using and extending corresponding results on labelled tree families, so-called alternating trees~\cite{KubPan2010}.
+In this context we also want to mention the PhD thesis of Okoth~\cite{Oko2015}, who studied local extrema in trees (called sources and sinks there); his studies also led to results for the corresponding quantities in mappings.

-In this paper we perform an analysis of a fundamental \emph{label pattern} in random mappings.
-Namely, we generalize the notion of ascending runs from permutations to mappings.
-In the corresponding functional digraphs, ascending runs are maximal ascending paths.
-Our goal is to enumerate mappings by their size and by their number of ascending runs and to characterize the typical behaviour of this label pattern in random mappings.